gershnik/intrusive_shared_ptr/README.md

   an address of foo, not something else)
 The right solution is to have a proxy class convertible to `T **`.

-Since C++23 the standard library has `std::out_ptr` and `std::inout_ptr` to deal with this issue.
-This library fully supports those when compiled with these classes available.
+Since C++23 the standard library provides `std::out_ptr` and `std::inout_ptr` to deal with this issue.
+This library fully supports those when they are available.

-If these classes are not available, this library also provides an inner proxy class (that behaves similarly to `std::out_ptr_t`) and a `get_output_param()` method.
+When standard library support is not available, this library also exposes `get_output_param()` method that returns an inner proxy class (which behaves similarly to `std::out_ptr_t`)

 ### Support for `operator->*`